Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Completed a section from colt steel's MySQL course

 Days filled with too many things...
 Need to finish my remaining days soon !

+## Day 85 of #100DaysOfCode

+✅ Got back to positioning in CSS!
+✅ Completed a section from colt steel's MySQL course

+Finally getting my mind back from a long slump .. 🥴